When business processes and digital innovation collide

 Business owners often embrace digital innovation in order to streamline their jobs and make their teams more productive.
 But it can also be a key pillar of operational cost reduction, and therefore contribute to increased profitability.
 Some recent business research concluded that “both product innovation and process innovation impact pricing policy.”
 And separate research that was done found certain businesses “could realize a five percent increase in revenue attributed to operations by using virtualization, automation, and other digital technologies.”

 If there’s one area that digital innovation has completely revolutionized, it’s safe to say reporting is it.
-Previously, department managers would cobble together whatever numbers they were able to access in sales, customer satisfaction and so on.
-Then they would piece together a powerpoint presentation that attempted to explain these limited numbers and provide possible reasons behind them.
+Previously, department managers would cobble together whatever numbers they were able to access sales, customer satisfaction, and so on.
+Then they would piece together a PowerPoint presentation that attempted to explain these limited numbers and provide possible reasons behind them.
 A lot of this process included guesswork, and the end result often failed to provide actionable insight and clear direction for moving forward.

 Fast-forward to today’s era of digital innovation.
 Digitized processes like customer service feedback systems (e.g. NPS and CSAT), platforms that offer real-time visibility into downtime and outages, digitally optimized agent training and onboarding – and more – have made it possible (and, dare we say, easy) to capture and report on accurate data.
 Your executive team no longer has to wonder about how your contact center is improving with customer service; they can simply review your metrics.
 And you no longer have to scramble to find this information; it’s all there waiting for you to pull it into a relevant and useful report.